 Any executive or leader can opt for an executive coaching program.
 Seasoned executives or aspiring executives who have already attained a certain level of experience and seniority in their organization would benefit most from an executive coaching program.

 - new or aspiring executives

 Executives typically opt for executive coaching for the following reasons:

 Support: It can get lonely at the top.
-An executive coach can function as a friend and equal with whom the executive can share thoughts and bounce off ideas without fear of judgment.
+Many leaders take executive coaching because an executive coach can function as a friend and equal with whom the executive can share thoughts and bounce off ideas without fear of judgment.